-Commercial contracts are based on the bargain between the parties, and are largely out of the reach of EU law.
-However, the UK leaving the EU does present certain risks, and opportunities, for contracting parties in terms of their commercial arrangements.
-Many businesses will have audited their contracts in the run up to the various No Deal deadlines.
-As we approach the end of the transition period, fresh audits of existing contracts should now be considered, particularly where those contracts involve EU entities, alongside strategies for mitigating Brexit-related risk and future-proofing new agreements.
+Commercial contracts are based on the bargain between the parties, and have been largely out of the reach of EU law.
+However, the UK leaving the EU has presented certain risks, and opportunities, for contracting parties in terms of their commercial arrangements.
+Many businesses will have audited their contracts to prepare for the end of the transition period, but ongoing review and monitoring of existing contracts remains important, particularly where those contracts involve EU entities, alongside strategies for mitigating Brexit-related risk and future-proofing new agreements.

 Particular focus, of course, will be on the financial provisions in the agreement.
-As negotiations continue between the EU and the UK over a potential free trade arrangement, businesses should keep a close eye on the impact of developments relating to:
+Businesses should keep a close eye on the impact of developments relating to:

 - Logistical and compliance costs